Captain Nemo: The Fantastic History of a Dark Genius: Plot

 The novel follows Verne and André Nemo from their childhoods.
 Verne is depicted as being a sheltered, almost neurotic individual who is incapable of taking risks, while Nemo is adventurous and resourceful, especially after the death of his father (a dock worker).
 Both lust after the independent-minded Caroline Arronax.

 The two boys attempt to apprentice themselves to a ship captain named Grant, but Verne's stern father finds him and forces him to come home and study to become an attorney.
 However, Nemo joins the crew, and after an attack by pirates, is stranded on a mysterious island.
 Meanwhile, Caroline is forced to marry an explorer, Captain Hatteras.
 Eventually Nemo manages to escape through a fantastic underground world.
 Returning as a hero, Nemo proposes to spend five weeks in a new balloon design exploring Africa.
 Caroline joins him, but Verne, fearing what might happen, refuses.

 Nemo volunteers to fight in the Crimean War.
 While there, he is taken captive by one of his supposed allies, an Ottoman commander named Robur.
 Robur is engaged in a power-struggle with a rival official, Barbicane.
 Nemo is forced to design a submarine for use in the Ottoman navy; after many difficulties, it is finally launched, and christened the Nautilus.
 Nemo and his fellow slaves use it to kill Robur, but not before their families — including the Turkish wife Nemo had taken and their son — have been killed.
 Grief-stricken, he turns to piracy, destroying the warships of the world he encounters.

 Meanwhile, back in France, the Franco-Prussian War has begun, and Caroline's husband Hatteras has long been missing.
 However, she rebukes Verne's romantic advances, as by now she only loves Nemo.
 For Nemo, however, the destructive lashing out begins to lose its appeal, and after sinking a passenger ship, he rescues one of its occupants — a man named Phileas Fogg, who is more concerned with winning a bet of his than the fantastic Nautilus.
 Nemo decides to bring him to his destination, and then returns home to France.

 There, he retrieves Caroline from the Siege of Paris by bringing the Nautilus up the Seine; he takes her to beneath the Arctic ice pack to see the wreckage of her husband's ship.
 Now free to be together, they return to find Verne, who finally works up the courage to join his friends on their last journey together before Nemo and Caroline retreat beneath the waves together: Nemo brings the Nautilus to Atlantis.

-In addition to the fictional characters and members of Verne's family, several other historical individuals appear, specifically: Victor Hugo, Alexandre Dumas, Baron Haussmann, Napoleon III, Said bin Sultan, the Earl of Cardigan, Florence Nightingale, and Pierre-Jules Hetzel.
+In addition to the fictional characters and members of Verne's family, several other historical individuals appear or play a significant background role, specifically: Victor Hugo, Alexandre Dumas, Georges-Eugène Haussmann, Napoleon III, Said bin Sultan, the Earl of Cardigan, Florence Nightingale, and Pierre-Jules Hetzel.